ZhiweiWei-NAMI/AeroAgentSim/src/airfogsim/docs/en/workflow_guide.md

-## AirFogSim Workflow & State Machine Developer Documentation
+## AirFogSim Workflow-Agent-Task Framework Documentation

-This document explains the `Workflow` and `WorkflowStatusMachine` classes in AirFogSim, guiding developers on how to implement custom workflow logic based on simulation events, particularly Agent state changes and Task outcomes.
+This document explains the Workflow-Agent-Task framework in AirFogSim, focusing on the `Workflow` and `WorkflowStatusMachine` classes and how they enable modeling complex mission scenarios through the composition of reusable components.

 ### 1. Overview

-Workflows in AirFogSim represent higher-level goals, processes, or sequences of actions that an `Agent` might undertake.
-They are driven by a dedicated state machine (`WorkflowStatusMachine`) that reacts to events occurring within the simulation.
+At the heart of AirFogSim is the workflow-agent-task framework, which enables the modeling of complex mission scenarios through the composition of reusable components.
+While Tasks represent atomic execution units, Workflows define higher-level processes, objectives, or sequences of operations.

-*   **`Workflow`:** The main object representing the goal.
+*   **`Workflow`:** The main object representing a higher-level goal or process.
 It holds overall status (Pending, Running, Completed, etc.), references the owner `Agent`, and contains workflow-specific properties or goals defined via `WorkflowPropertyTemplate`.
 It defines *what* the goal is and manages its overall lifecycle.

-*   **`WorkflowStatusMachine`:** The engine contained within a `Workflow`.
-It manages the internal states of the workflow's progression (e.g., `moving_to_target`, `processing_data`).
+*   **`WorkflowStatusMachine`:** Each Workflow instance encapsulates a dedicated state machine, represented by the WorkflowStatusMachine class.
+This state machine manages the workflow's progression through various stages (e.g., 'idle', 'picking_up', 'transporting').
 It listens for specific events (using various `Trigger` types) and transitions between internal states based on predefined rules.
 It defines *how* the workflow progresses internally based on events.

+*   **`Agent`:** Autonomous decision-making entities that own components, execute tasks, and participate in workflows.
+Agents maintain internal state and make decisions based on their state, assigned workflows, and environmental perception.

+*   **`Task`:** Atomic execution units that encapsulate the logic for specific actions.
+Tasks define how work is performed, what resources are needed, what metrics are consumed, and what agent states are produced.

+**Key Concept:** A critical aspect of this model is that state transitions are not predetermined sequences but are dynamically driven by simulation Triggers.
+These triggers actively monitor the simulation environment for specific conditions to be met before allowing a transition from one state to the next.

 **Relationship:** A `Workflow` object *has a* `WorkflowStatusMachine`.
 The `Workflow`'s overall status (e.g., `WorkflowStatus.RUNNING`) is managed by the `Workflow` itself (often triggered by the state machine), while the `WorkflowStatusMachine` manages the detailed internal progression by reacting to fine-grained simulation events.